tshradheya/shrad-foodpanda-de/README.md

 - However, since this was more generic,
  I abstracted the logic for it to be more modifiable and used for other use cases
 - Based on analysing schema I found the Geometry data type of big query available and I also explored that but the above seemed a better programmatic solution

+The data was written from pandas dataframe to table using bigquery package.
+It automatically creates the table and is configured to rewrite data everytime its run.

 ## Running Code